JureRelja/tip-calculator/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Calculate the correct tip and total cost of the bill per person
-- Make calculations happend whenever one parameter is changed
+- Make calculations happen whenever one parameter is changed
 - Reset the whole app with the RESET button

 ### Screenshot